frevib/io_uring-echo-server/README.md

 ## Versions

+### v1.5
+* Use IORING_FEAT_FAST_POLL, which increases performance a lot
+* Remove all polling, this is now handled by IORING_FEAT_FAST_POLL

 ### v1.4
-Fixed bug that massively overstated the performance.
+Fix bug that massively overstated the performance.

 ### v1.3
 Use pre-allocated `sqe->user_data` instead of dynamically allocating memory.